Getting Started With LoanPro

 7.1.1.
 NACHA is the solution the majority of our Enterprise Clients use for processing ACH transactions because it's the most flexible prior to sending the transaction details to your bank.
 When a payment is logged in LoanPro, a corresponding transaction is posted to Secure Payments.
 At a daily cutoff time that you can specify, you can run a process that batches your transactions.
 With your transactions batched you have two options: Secure Payments can generated an Unbalanced NACHA file, or you can create the file yourself with JSON results.

 - You can choose to have Secure Payments download the batched payments into an Unbalanced NACHA file.
 An unbalanced NACHA file is a specific type of format accepted by many banks.
 The NACHA file provided by Secure Payments is only in the Unbalanced format.
 We follow the unbalanced format designed by Wells Fargo.
 Your bank can tell you the specific requirements they have for accepting a NACHA file.
 The difference between Unbalanced and Balanced files is that with Unbalanced files you can only have one NACHA file per payment processor.
 All your company’s banking information is listed at the top and each transaction is then listed below.
 Balanced files allow you to have one NACHA file with multiple payment processors, this will list first the banking details on one line then the transactions that were submitted through that processor followed after.
 Prior to making your decision if this is the NACHA file type you want to use we recommend downloading the sample file linked below, submitting it to your bank and working with them to see if they will accept it.
-Here's a downloadable Sample Unbalanced NACHA File.
+Here's a downloadable Sample Unbalanced NACHA File; just open it, right click, and select 'Save As'.

 - You can create your own NACHA file with the batched JSON results; this is a popular option as well.
 After batching is complete you will send an API request to Secure Payments, which will provide you with JSON results.
 You will then be responsible to take these results and format your own file based on your bank's requirements.
 Creating your own file means you can scrub your transactions before formatting your file.
 If minimizing returned payments is a concern, scrubbing allows you to remove bad data from the list of transactions prior to submission to the bank.